thomaskeggin/gen3sis_sandbox/readme.md

 cell-to-cell differentiation within a species.
 Once this limit is reached, a new species is formed.

+However!
+How divergence is accrued between isolated cells is highly customisable!
+For now, every time step at which a pair of cells are isolated, their pairwise differentiation increases by one.
+For every time step they are connected through a dispersal event, their pairwise differentiation decreases by one.

+We assign this by simply returning `1` in the `get_divergence_factor()` function.

 ``` r
 # Speciation -------------------------------------------------------------------
 # threshold for genetic distance after which a speciation event takes place.